cybertraining-dsc/su21-reu-362/project/index.md

 The link to the full code for the algorithm <https://colab.research.google.com/drive/1ETvGu_cMFlATT28LrHdWgRFahBv9gStN#scrollTo=Qu6nLUiudcYa>

+- [ ] the code must be put into the github and the link to the github notbook used.
+In addition you can put in the colab link

 ## 5. Using Images

+- [ ] the section heder `Using Images` makes no sense.
+IT was used in an example paper weher we expalined how to use images in a paper, are you trying to explain to us how to use images in a paper?

+- [ ] Figures must have at leas one sentence in the text explaining what they show while refering to the figure

 ![Figure 1](https://github.com/cybertraining-dsc/su21-reu-362/blob/main/project/images/new.png)

 **Figure 1:** The classification of Breast Cancer Moleecular Subtypes using KMeans Clustering. (k=3)